adilw893/education/markdown/readme.md

 can still use HTML tags within Markdown documents
 headings created by one to six `#` in front of heading text
 paragraph breaks created with a blank line in betweeen blocks of text
-line breaks created by adding 2+ spaces to end of a line
+line breaks created by adding 2+ spaces to end of a line ('trailing whitespace')
+another option for line breaks is to use the HTML break tag `<br>` <br>
 *italics* are wrapped with single `*` or `_`
 **bold** is wrapped with double `**` or `__`
 ***bold and italics*** use three `***` or `___` (or combinations thereof)